carbonplan/carbon-removal-application/markdown/instructions.md

 ## Instructions

 This application includes markdown content for a General Application as well as all category-specific supplements.
-All applicants fill out the General Application, as well as whichever supplements that apply to their approach.
-The application materials currently include supplements for DAC, Biomass, Surface Mineralization, Oceans, Geologic Injection, and CO₂ utilization.
+All applicants fill out the General Application, as well as whichever supplements apply to their approach.
+The application materials currently include supplements for DAC, Biomass, Surface Mineralization, Oceans, Geologic Injection, and CO₂ Utilization.
 Projects may complete one or more supplements.

 Using examples from Stripe’s CDR portfolio: